For Your Viewing Pleasure: Watch Jhené Aiko’s ‘Tiny Desk Concert’ At Home [Video]

 And even while being in a different setting than the literal tiny desk that we’re used to, Aiko’s performance did not disappoint.

-The singer lended her angelic voice to an eight-song medley that includes newer joints off her 2020 project, Chilombo, and some old fan favorites.
-She performs “Lotus (Intro),” “Stranger,” “Do Better Blues,” “To Love & Die,” “Born Tired,” “W.A.Y.S.,” “Summer 2020,” and “Eternal Sunshine”
+The singer lent her angelic voice to an eight-song medley that includes newer joints off her 2020 project, Chilombo, and some old fan favorites.
+She performs “Lotus (Intro),” “Stranger,” “Do Better Blues,” “To Love & Die,” “Born Tired,” “W.A.Y.S.,” “Summer 2020,” and “Eternal Sunshine.”

 Backed by an ensemble of masked musicians, Jhené bookends her set with a sound bath of singing bowls that are sure to leave you at peace following an already beautiful performance.